4 Mar 2022

 Opelousas is the Zydeco Music Capital of the World and home to one of the biggest zydeco music celebrations, the Original Southwest Louisiana Zydeco Music Festival.
 In 1981, there was a real fear that Creole and zydeco music was dying out.
 To combat this, a group of concerned citizens organized the Southwest Louisiana Zydeco Music Festival.
 Today, the event features the best performers in zydeco.
 Swamp-pop, swing, R&B, and southern soul enjoyers will also have a great time.
 It's the perfect event to dance to your favorite zydeco musicians.

-The main event is at the Yambilee Building with music starting at 12pm.
-Stay tuned to see who’s playing.
+The main event is at the Yambilee Building with music starting at 12pm featuring:

 The Southwest Louisiana Zydeco Music Festival is usually held the Saturday before Labor Day in Opelousas.